Insider and Employee Fraud

-Drawing on primary and secondary research, we've summarised the current insider fraud threat landscape with valuable input from senior banking professionals to understand its consequences for banks, and the best strategies to respond to the challenge.
+Drawing on primary and secondary research, we've summarized the current insider fraud threat landscape with valuable input from senior banking professionals to understand its consequences for banks, and the best strategies to respond to the challenge.

 This figure is especially surprising when compared to the fact that